 “you only could hear the seagulls cry”

-Note - If interested in more information on these crying birds who have been the companion of the coastal dwellers of the southern North Sea, check our post Rats with wings, or Master of the sky.
+Note - If interested in more information on these crying birds who have been the companion of the coastal dwellers of the southern North Sea, check our blog post Rats with wings, or Master of the sky.

 Having said that, some terps in well-drained areas in the present-day province of Friesland show a continuation of (modest) population throughout the Migration period, such as those of Driesum, Hatsum, Hogebeintum, Jelsum, Marssum, Rasquert, and Wijnaldum-Tjitsma.
 Despite habitation on other terps like Dongjum and Peins being discontinued, archaeological research has shown that these higher and fertile terps were still being used as arable land during this empty era, thus indicating modest habitation somewhere in the area surrounding them.
 Especially the district of Westergo in the province of Friesland had the strongest depopulation in the fourth century AD.